ExtcanaRy/PYRW-Docs/en/plugins/README.md

 # List of Plugins

-Plugins that have been adapted for `BDSpyrunnerW` are included here
+Plugins that have been adapted for `BDSpyrunnerW` are included here, All plugins should be put into the ``plugins/py/`` folder for loading

 # Install plugin dependencies